 Depression and distress as attempts to deal with compulsions fail.

 Gradual decline in schoolwork, secondary to impaired concentration

 Withdrawal and social isolation accompanied by delusional thinking

 Ritualistic or compulsive behaviors as noted above

-You are experiencing some of the OCD symptoms listed above.
-You'll need help from a psychiatrist or clinical psychologist if you are.
-Seek professional help if your child is anxious or depressed or has fears of aggression, sexual behavior, contamination, or disorderliness.
+You are experiencing some of the OCD symptoms listed above, seek help from a psychiatrist or clinical psychologist.